 I’ve gone into more detail for each of the baits below.

 Meat (Bacon/Sausage First)

-There are some drawbacks when it comes to using meat on a Rat trap.
-After a few days, the meat begins to smell just as bad as a dead Rat!
+There are some drawbacks to using meat in a rat trap.
+After a few days, the meat smells just as bad as a dead rat!

-Whilst it will still do a good job on your Rat trap, I always revisit each trap and load it up again after 2 or 3 days.
+While it will still do an excellent job on your rat trap, I constantly revisit each trap and load it up again after 2 or 3 days.

-What I love most about using Cat or Dog food as Rat bait is the that they will happily lick away the residue too.
-The more time the Rat spends around the trap, the more successful you will be in catching it.
+I love using cat or dog food as rat bait because they will happily lick away the residue.
+The more time the rat spends around the trap, the chances of catching it increase.

-Similar to meat, you will need to replace the bait every couple of days to keep it fresh.
-You will need to wash the rat trap thoroughly before applying some more bait too.
+Like meat, you will need to replace the bait every couple of days to keep it fresh.
+You must wash the rat trap thoroughly before applying some more bait.

 - Strong smell – yup

 - Sticky – yup